nivii26/VoC-streamlit-app/README.md

 $ git clone https://github.com/nivii26/VoC-streamlit-app.git
 ```

-There are two ways to use this repository -

-### Method 1: Access Deployed Dashboard

-Refresh ['this link'](https://share.streamlit.io/app/nivii26-voc-streamlit-app-visualize-9xla2m/) for an updated dashboard.

-### Method 2: LocalHost
 Ensure local working directory is 'VoC-streamlit-app'

 Replace the 'final_lsa.csv' in the repository with the desired file to generate the dashboard.